Mohamed Brahmi: Politics

-Assassination
+Assassination and funeral

 On 25 July 2013, Brahmi was fatally shot in Tunis outside his Ariana home in front of his wife and children by two men on a motorcycle.
 He received 11 bullets and died later that day in a hospital in Ariana district of Tunis.

 Brahmi's death followed the assassination of opposition leader Chokri Belaid, killed on 6 February 2013.
 The two were members of the same left-wing coalition.
 Interior Minister Lotfi Ben Jeddou told a news conference: "The same 9mm automatic weapon that killed Belaid also killed Brahmi."
-The suspect in both murders was identified as Abu Muqatil al-Tunisi, a Salafist being sought on suspicion of smuggling weapons from Libya.
+The suspect in both murders was identified as Abū Muqātil at-Tūnusī, a Salafist being sought on suspicion of smuggling weapons from Libya.

 A state funeral was held for Brahmi and tens of thousands of people attended the procession to the Jellaz Cemetery in Tunis.
 During Brahmi's funeral, protesters called for the government to be toppled, while police fired tear gas on them.